Frequently Asked Questions

 Does Warrant support role-based or attribute-based access control?

-Yes, Warrant allows you to define permissions, users and roles via API or the dashboard in order to implement RBAC or ABAC.
-For more info, check out our RBAC guide.
+Yes, Warrant allows you to define permissions, users and roles via API or dashboard in order to implement RBAC or ABAC.
+For more info, check out our RBAC Quickstart.

 What is a 'warrant'?